 Christmas can be a lovely time for friends and family to get together but the push to buy more and more ‘stuff’ is getting crazy.

 Bulging stores fill with extra stuff for Christmas.
-Advertising increases so people see new toys or technology or gizmos they were perfectly happy without.
+Advertising increases so people see new toys or gizmos they were perfectly happy without.
 Huge amounts of energy are wasted on wrapping and shipping.
 And the planet fills up with more and more plastic.

 New stuff is made to break.
 It’s marketed to be outdated as quickly as possible.
 One by one we have to rethink our part in the system.